Katherine A Gunny

 Publications and presentations

-Katherine Gunny and Judith Hermis.
+Gunny, K. and J. Hermis.
 2020.
 How busyness influences SEC compliance activities: Evidence from the filing review process and comment letters.
 Contemporary Accounting Research 37 (1): 7-32.

-Jeff Chen, Marc Cussatt, and Katherine Gunny.
+Chen, J., M. Cussatt, and K. Gunny.
 2020.
 When are outside directors more effective monitors?
 Evidence from real activities manipulation.
 Journal of Accounting, Auditing & Finance 35 (1): 26-52.

-Katherine Gunny and Tracey Zhang.
+Gunny, K. and T. Zhang.
 2014.
 Do managers use meeting analyst forecasts to signal private information?
 Evidence from patent citations.
 Journal of Business Finance and Accounting 41 (7): 950-973.

-Katherine Gunny, John Jacob, and Bjorn Jorgensen.
+Gunny, K., J. Jacob, and B. Jorgensen.
 2013.
 Implications of the integral approach and earnings management for alternate annual reporting periods.
 Review of Accounting Studies 18 (3): 868-891.

-Lawrence Abbott, Katherine Gunny, and Tracey Zhang.
+Abbott, L., K. Gunny, and T. Zhang.
 2013.
 When the PCAOB talks, who listens?
 Evidence from stakeholder reaction to GAAP-deficient PCAOB inspection reports of small auditors.
 Auditing: A Journal of Practice & Theory 32 (2): 1-31.

-Gunny, Katherine.
-2010.
+Gunny, K. 2010.
 The relation between earnings management using real activities manipulation and future performance: Evidence from meeting earnings benchmarks.
 Contemporary Accounting Research 27 (3): 855-888.

 Awards